T2Drink/T2Drink.github.io/_posts/2019-1-27-My-First-Post-With-A-Keyboard.md

 ---
-Layout:post
+layout:post
-Title:Moving onto a keyboard
+title:Moving onto a keyboard
-Published:true
+published:true
 ---

 There is a few things i wanted when i moved to the ipad and one of them was a physical keyboard to be able to type well on.